 Interview: Disruptive Forces in Healthcare

-Dr. Christopher Rumpf serves in a dual role as SE Healthcare’s Vice President and Senior Medical Director.
+Dr. Christopher Rumpf serves as the Chief Clinical Officer for SE Healthcare.
 During his extensive career in healthcare, Dr. Rumpf has held numerous leadership roles including Chief Medical Officer of a multi-hospital system responsible for safety and quality; as Chief Medical Officer for a Blues plan, responsible for provider contracting; and President of a large, multi-specialty physician group.
 In the following interview, Dr. Rumpf provides insightful feedback on the effects of disruptive forces in healthcare.

 SE Healthcare: One of the most discussed disruptive forces in healthcare is the shift to value-based pay.
 This shift has challenged providers to find the balance between quality of care and cost, and facilitates patients to take a more active role in their health.

 Rather than taking an active role in their health, noncompliant patients are not engaged and have difficulty following their care plan.
 How do noncompliant patients contribute to the challenges a physician faces in a value-based pay system?